-There are lots of products for cleaning a boat, but they differ by whether you’re cleaning interior or exterior surfaces.
-Here, let’s focus on cleaning tips for boat interiors to keep your Boston Whaler looking sharp.
+There are lots of products for cleaning a boat, but they differ by whether you’re maintaining interior or exterior surfaces.
+In this article, let’s focus on cleaning tips for boat interiors to that will keep your vessel looking showroom new.

 For vinyl cushions, clean with soap and water (1 gallon of water to ¼ cup of mild soap).
 Use a mild detergent like Dawn dish liquid that’s 90% biodegradable and has no phosphates that can harm the marine environment.
 Brush around the stitching and tackle stains with a soft brush or alcohol wipes.